cacophony-wj/LeS/TROUBLESHOOTING.md

   - [My body looks boring and flat! or My boobs are melting into the ground!](#my-body-looks-boring-and-flat-or-my-boobs-are-melting-into-the-ground)
   - [I crash in Project AHO when I complete a certain quest!](#i-crash-in-project-aho-when-i-complete-a-certain-quest)
 - [For More Information](#for-more-information)

+## DODGE ISN'T WORKING! or I CAN'T SNEAK!

+I see you are not the type of person to read readmes.
+It's addressed at the end of the MCM document, but for dodge and sneak to work properly you must press the G key twice.
+If I knew a way to make this unnecessary, I would.
+Please look at the relevant portions of the other documents for more information.
+And while you're there, try skimming over them all again to make sure you haven't missed something.

 ## Updates